 - Full anti-malware scan, such as Malwarebytes' Anti-Malware on-demand scan;

-- Optionally, create a disk image backup, as described in the Configure EaseUS Todo Backup Free in Windows article.
-Windows 7 users can also use the built-in backup tool for this: Configure automatic backup in Windows 7.
+- Optionally, create a disk image backup, as described in the Configure AOMEI Backupper article.
+Windows 7 users can also use the built-in backup tool for this: Configure automatic backups in Windows 7.